danielkari95/nhl-game-prediction/README.md

-# nhl-game-prediction
+# How accurately can we predict the result of an NHL game using the play-by-play data?

-Analysis for my master's thesis
+This analysis is for my master's thesis.

-Data used is available on [Kaggle](https://www.kaggle.com/martinellis/nhl-game-data) and was originally extracted by Martin Ellis from nhl.com.
+Data used is available on [Kaggle](https://www.kaggle.com/martinellis/nhl-game-data) and was originally extracted by Martin Ellis from NHL API.